dataluscorp/browser/taskcluster/docs/kinds.rst

 startup-test
 ------------

-Runs Firefox for a short period of time to see if it crashes
+Runs Datalus for a short period of time to see if it crashes

 l10n-cross-channel
 ------------------